chalatz/tours/pages/tours/driving/south-west-coast.md

   - title: 'Extensions: You can add the Valley of the Butterflies (mid-June - mid-Sept) / or Free Wine Tasting in Embona Village'
     classes: bold
-  - title: 'Suggested times for this tour: All the year round'
+  - title: 'Suggested times for this tour: All year round'
     classes: bold
 details:
   items: